epage/rfcs/text/0000-global-features.md

 ### Mutually exclusive features conflict via an identifier

+Some systems call this "provides" and others a "capablity".

+Downsides
-No way to unify these, the decision needs to be at the top-level crate.
+- No way to unify these, the decision needs to be at the top-level crate.
+- Linux distributions that use this implicitly wire the packages together by dropping files in place with compatible names while Rust/Cargo need explicit wiring, requiring the choice to be bubbled up the stack.
+See instead "facade crates".

 See
 - [Pre-RFC cargo-mutex features](https://github.com/ctron/rfcs/blob/feature/cargo_feature_caps_1/text/0000-cargo-mutex-features.md)